meshadaptation/pragmatic/README.md

 $ sudo make install

+# Examples
+Some examples can be found in SRCDIR/python.
+Dolfin is required to run them.

+Note: PRAgMaTIc needs to be built prior to running the examples.

 # DEBIAN

 A Debian package is provided.
 To build a deb simply cd to the source